Personal Care & Fitness job market report cover, Chicago-Naperville-Elgin, IL-IN, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Direct metro data is limited, so some conclusions rely on Illinois statewide and category-level proxies.
+Core local labor data is solid, but several conclusions for this category rely on broader category and posting proxies.

 Limitations